 Effective traffic flow design starts with a comprehensive understanding of the site.
 You need to consider the physical features of the site including its size, shape, topography, and existing structures.
 Additionally, you should evaluate its access points and their connection to the broader transportation network.

-A lire aussi : What Are the Specific Property Tax Considerations for Historic Homes in the UK?
+A voir aussi : What Are the Specific Property Tax Considerations for Historic Homes in the UK?

 In addition to physical features, the mix of uses in the development also plays a significant role in shaping traffic patterns.
 For instance, residential areas may experience peak traffic during morning and evening rush hours, while commercial areas could see a constant flow of traffic throughout the day.
 Therefore, considering the timing and nature of traffic generated by each use is vital.